CE INFORMATION FOR FAMILIES

 The Common Entrance (CE) and Common Academic Scholarship (CASE) exams are a collection of paper-based assessments used to determine entrance to many of the leading senior schools in the UK.

-Delivered at 11+ and most commonly at 13+ CE and CASE provide a varied and rich curriculum for prep and junior schools globally and have been used in the independent sector for over 100 years.
+Delivered at 11+ and most commonly at 13+, CE and CASE exams provide a varied and rich curriculum for prep and junior schools globally and have been used in the independent sector for over 100 years.

 Discover the history of CE and the origins of ISEB at the start of the 20th century, or jump to the CE and CASE Admissions Toolkit for guidance and resources.